rHermes/hage/README.md

 Planned datastructures:
 - Slotmap implementation, take inspiration from rust
 - Index based linked list, with a skip list
-- Interval map, built on top of
+- Interval map, built on top of a map structure.
+- A skip list

 #### AVLTree